gunshi/gunshi.github.io/content/authors/admin/_index.md

 Hey!
 I'm in my final year as a Machine Learning D.phil student at the OATML group at University of Oxford.
 I'm co-supervised by Prof. Yarin Gal, Prof. Tim Rudner and Dr. Adrien Gaidon.

-I'm currently working on designing methods, architectures and benchmarks to enable embodied agents that can do very long horizon tasks by augmenting them with memory.
+I'm currently working on designing methods, architectures and benchmarks to enable embodied agents to learn to do long horizon tasks by creating and accessing episodic memories.
+I am specifically focusing on transformer-based agents trained through large-scale RL.
 Some of the topics I have done research on over the previous two years are:
 - Leveraging advances in visual diffusion modeling for robotics
 - Mechanistic interpretability in transformer-based world models